It’s surprising that a comedian known for his verbal dexterity and deadpan delivery says his heroes as silent film stars.

 Paul Merton’s Love of Film

 The documentary is a fascinating peek at the early days of history.
-It’s evident that Merton has written the script and chosen the films himself.
+It’s evident that the script is straight from Paul Merton’s mind has written the script and chosen the films himself.
 The clips are full of surrealism and flights of fantasy that have influenced his comedy.
 Film clips of giant pig mascots, a lady dancing in a lion cage, and a man swallowing a camera operator all feature.
 Merton focuses on the comedic side of films, which is where films are at their weirdest.
 Watching the documentary for the archive clips alone is worth it.
 But Merton’s tales of the creators behind the clips are fascinating.
 It’s clear that he cares about preserving the memory of these talented artists.

 Ultimately, Paul Merton’s documentary is a great starting point for anyone looking to get into silent film.
 Its a fascinating insight into the film industry in England and France.
 Other documentaries tend to favour the American industry, despite pre-1914 European films being better commercial successes.
 Merton’s surrealist humour fits well with the weird and wonderful world of early cinema.
 It’s a light-hearted and easy to digest documentary that will suit both beginners and experts alike.